 At LiteBreeze, we often offer and/or require a dedicated minimum hours clause once:

-- The initial “trial” is over and the client is confident about the capabilities of the LiteBreeze team.
+- A time and material project is completed and the client is confident about the capabilities of the LiteBreeze team.

 - Size of the client’s team at LiteBreeze grows big enough to become a risk.

 Erratic demand can be costly in terms of idle time and scheduling difficulties.